dropbop/ElectronProjectTracker/README.md

 You need:
 - **Python 3.11+** (3.13 works)
 - **Node.js (LTS)** for Electron (`node -v` / `npm -v` should print versions)

+### Automated Build (Recommended)

+Simply **double-click `build-app.bat`** in the repo root.
+This will:
+1. Clean up any previous builds
+2. Install/update Python dependencies
+3. Build the Flask backend into an exe
+4. Package everything with Electron
+5. Show you where the final installer is located

+The script provides colored output and clear error messages if anything goes wrong.

+**Optional build flags:**
+- Run PowerShell directly for more control: `.\build-app.ps1 -SkipCleanup -Verbose`
+  - `-SkipCleanup` - Don't delete previous builds
+  - `-SkipPipUpgrade` - Skip pip upgrade (faster if packages are current)
+  - `-Verbose` - Show detailed PyInstaller output

+---

+## Manual Build Process

+If you prefer to build manually or need to debug, here are the individual steps:

 **Run everything below from the repo root** (folder with `app.py` and the `electron/` folder).